UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_up_off_alt Pros

-• Offers a wide range of investments, including bonds and mutual funds.
+• Wide range of investments, including bonds and mutual funds.

-• Flat fee of £40 a year is good value for those with large portfolios.
+• Flat £40 fee is great value for larger portfolios.

 thumb_down_off_alt Cons